Benefits and Terms & Conditions for Appointment (Employment) in Residency Training Programs

-International Medical Graduates (IMG): The Office of Human Resources (OHR) provides assistance, resources and advice on a variety of immigration related employment topics.
-Phone 501-686-5074.
-The OHR also provides an International Medical Orientation Handbook which contains useful information about the US and Arkansas culture.
+International Medical Graduates (IMG): The Office of Immigration Services (OIS) provides assistance, resources and advice on a variety of immigration related employment topics.
+Phone 501-686-8132.
+The OIS also provides an International Medical Orientation Handbook which contains useful information about the US and Arkansas culture.
 Training programs may assign incoming residents/fellows a mentor within the department who assists with the acclimation process.

 Restrictive Covenants: Residents/fellows in programs sponsored by the UAMS COM are not required to sign any type of non-competition guarantee.

 Closure/Reduction: In the event that the College of Medicine and/or Program Director decide to reduce the number of residency/fellowship positions in any program, the residents/fellows will be notified immediately.
 An attempt will be made to reduce the number of positions over a period of time so as not to affect the residents/fellows currently in the program.
 If this is not possible, the Program Director will assist the residents/fellows in obtaining a position in another residency/fellowship program.
-2.700 Reduction in Size or Closure of a Training Program
+2.700 Reduction in size

-Requirements to begin the training program: In order to begin a program sponsored by the UAMS COM, all applicants must meet the requirements for eligibility and selection as specified by the policy of the Graduate Medical Education Committee on Recruitment and Appointment (1.200 Recruitment and Appointment) and the program’s criteria and must supply proof to their program director; complete a negative drug screen as specified by the UAMS Medical Center Drug Testing policy; successful completion of a criminal background check; complete the Intranet HCCS HIPAA Training Module (level II); review the packet of information sent following Match Day; and return all registration forms to the coordinator of the resident’s program by the designated date.
+Requirements to begin the training program: In order to begin a program sponsored by the UAMS COM, all applicants must meet the requirements for eligibility and selection as specified by the policy of the Graduate Medical Education Committee on Recruitment and Appointment (1 200 Recruitment and Appointment), the program’s criteria and the criteria found in the Program’s ACGME Requirements.
+The applicant must supply proof that he/she meets all criteria to their program director; complete a pre-employment negative drug screen as specified by the UAMS Medical Center Drug Testing policy; successful completion of a criminal background check; and complete all steps in the electronic on boarding checklist within the designated time frame.
 Supplying misinformation on any of the documents is grounds for disciplinary action, including immediate dismissal from the program.

 Use of Records for Educational Research: Many UAMS COM faculty members and staff are engaged in on-going efforts to monitor and improve the undergraduate and graduate medical school curriculum.
 In addition, our accrediting agencies expect us to assess ourselves on an on-going basis and participate in the community of scholars sharing what has been learned.
 The public dissemination of knowledge is one of the responsibilities of our profession.
 To this end, such things as test scores, faculty and preceptor ratings, clinical skills and other performance-based assessments, and follow-up surveys and evaluations will be analyzed to address such questions.
 If the information is released publicly, it is only released in an aggregated form to maintain confidentiality.
 Individual students and residents/fellows are not identified.
 Personally identifiable information is kept confidential, and the privacy of students and residents/fellows is protected to the maximum extent allowed by law.
 If you have any questions concerning this policy, please contact the Associate Dean for Graduate Medical Education.

 Sexual Harassment and Anti-Discrimination: The University of Arkansas for Medical Sciences is committed to providing an academic and employment environment that fosters excellence.
 Harassment of any kind, racism and discrimination subvert this mission and will not be tolerated.
-All students, residents/fellows, physicians and other staff and employees shall abide by the following policies: Sexual Harassment policy link, Anti-Discrimination policy link.
+All students, residents/fellows, physicians and other staff and employees shall abide by the following policies: Title IX Policy

 Official Means of Communication: E-mail is the official means for transmission of information between the College of Medicine Dean’s Office/Director of Housestaff Records and all residents.
 E-mail information and instructions are regarded the same as any written hand copy and will often be the only form in which this information is delivered.
 University policy states that residents/fellows should not have an expectation of privacy on workplace computers and UAMS e-mail address.